celogeek/go-comic-converter/README.md

 - `-autocontrast`: automatically improve contrast
 - `-manga`: manga mode, read right to left
 - `-limitmb 200`: size limit to 200MB allowing upload from SendToKindle website
-- `-strip`: remove first level if alone on TOC, as offen comics include a main directory with the title
+- `-strip`: remove first level if alone on TOC, as often comics include a main directory with the title
 - `aspect-ratio`: ensure aspect ratio is 1:1.6, best for kindle devices.
 # Help